ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2021.01/+article.md

 - [[Kira McLean](https://kiramclean.com/blog/what-i-use-now-instead-of-google/)] What I Use Now Instead Of Google

-For those who rely heavily on Google, read this and take a look on all those alternatives.
+If you rely heavily on Google, read this and take a look at all of the alternatives.
 Unclutter and decentralize your life from Google (or any one company), try to be independent and not rely everything heavily on them.
 Start early and slow, you don't need to do it in one jump, as long as you progress.

 - [[Reddit](https://www.reddit.com/r/socialskills/comments/kqaiow/if_you_think_you_are_boring_read_this/)] If you think you are boring read this